 Just one year later, Clement Clarke Moore joined in adding to the Nicolas tradition writing the children's poem, "Twas the night before Christmas."
 Actually, he called it, "A Visit from St. Nicolas!"
 The poem was picked up by various media and within 20 years had spread throughout the country.
 Moore invented the eight reindeer and set the time for the visit: The night before Christmas.
-Alas, a new tradition was born.
+Behold, a new tradition was born.

-Alas, we have Santa Claus.
-What about Kris Kringle and Father Christmas?
+This explains "Santa Claus," but what about Kris Kringle and Father Christmas?
 These are two separate traditions that, for many, have merged into one.
 Kris Kringle is a modernization that originated in changes Luther brought with the Reformation.
-Luther stopped the perceived honoring and praying to saints.
-In an effort to give people a new and proper place for focus, he substituted honoring Saint Nicholas during the Christmas season with honoring of the Christ Child.
+Luther sought to stop the practice of honoring and praying to saints.
+In an effort to give people a new and proper place for focus, he substituted the honoring of Saint Nicolas during the Christmas season with honoring the Christ Child.
 In Old German, "Christ Child" was "Kris Kindl."
 It was just a matter of time before Kris Kindl became Kris Kringle in Anglican usage and merged into the Father Christmas figure.

 "Father Christmas" was another similar effort to change things from honoring Catholic saints, although this was by Henry VIII.
-Father Christmas was in many ways an incarnation of the Saturn figure associated with the pagan celebration of Saturnalia still extant a bit from Roman times.
-10
+Father Christmas was in many ways an incarnation of the Saturn figure associated with the pagan celebration of Saturnalia still extant a bit from Roman times.11